 Otherwise if the distance of the each side is smaller than or equal to 16, filter length is equal to 5.

 Otherwise, filter length is set equal to 7.

+In the proposal, different filter lengths than in VTM5.0 be derived in some cases as shown in the example below.